ailtonbsj/auto-veyon-ng/README.md

 # auto-veyon

-Automation for installation of Veyon in Linux with XFCE4.
+Automation for installation of Veyon Linux Ubuntu 22.04 or Windows 11.

-## Requirements

-- Xubuntu 22.04 LTS or other OS with XFCE4